 “We often avoid taking action because we think ‘I need to learn more,’” wrote Atomic Habits author James Clear in a recent newsletter.
 “But the best way to learn is often by taking action.”
-We found this idea to be particularly resonant right now, as so many of us have been contemplating our goals and plans for this coming year.
+We found this idea to be particularly resonant right now, as so many of us have been contemplating our goals and plans for the future.
 We tend to shy away from taking action because we fear we’re not prepared, but oftentimes, it’s exactly what we need to jump-start positive change.

 We asked our Thrive community to share something they’ve learned by simply taking action and pushing forward, even when they felt unprepared.
 Which of these lessons have you learned from taking action?

 Small efforts make a difference

 “I’ve learned that small actions really do add up.
 By making one better decision each day towards a habit, and making those desired habits easier, you set the ground for success in the person you want to be.
 I’ve learned that taking action in the form of small steps can lead to long-term change.
 There are daily challenges and successes, and I’m enjoying the growth of the process.”

 It only takes one person to create change